bendanye/shortcut-kata/vi/README.md

 18. Replace all words with "vi" with "replace"
 19. Go to line 9 and copy the entire line
 20. Paste it to next line
+21. Undo the paste
-21. Activate replace mode
+22. Activate replace mode
-22. Quit without saving and close terminal
+23. Quit without saving and close terminal